News & Events

 NEW RESIDENTIAL LOTS FOR SALE

-The Town of Delisle has 20 new residential lots available for sale at the north end of Valleyview Drive and Fairway Drive.
-The lots will become available for sale on May 15th, 2013 commencing at 8:30 A.M. at the Town Office on a first come/first serve basis.
-A 10% non-refundable deposit will be required to hold a lot with the
+The Town of Delisle has 12 new residential lots available for sale at the north end of Valleyview Drive and Fairway Drive.
+The lots became available for sale on May 15th, 2013.
+A 10% non-refundable deposit is required to hold a lot with the

 Block 37: Lot 6 -$60,000, Lot 7 - $60,000